It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 Brian: What you experienced is a great example of how simulations can be used to achieve something that I don't think would be possible by other means.

-In the simulation, there are new cars, used cars, spare parts and service in a car dealership, which is complicated.
-There are actually four divisions that all work together.
-People need to experience the business for themselves to understand how it works.
-Even if you’ve worked in a dealership for a long time, you may not really understand how the different parts interlock.
+In the simulation, there are new cars, used cars, parts and service in a dealership, which is complicated.
+It's actually four divisions all working together.
+People have to experience the business for themselves to understand how it works.
+Even if you've worked in a dealership for a long time, you may not really understand how the different parts interlock.

 The board for the Dealer Sales Manager simulation

-For example, when you see how the sale of used cars promotes the service business, which accounts for most of the profit.
+For example, seeing how used car sales boost the service business, which accounts for most of the profit.
 Great efforts are required to sustainably support new car sales.
 There also needs to be a well-stocked and readily available parts inventory to support service.
 The relationships between these two areas are very complex, as are the cash flows between them.

-If you can enable people to take a bird’s eye view by using a physical board game that shows where the money is tied up, then these people understand on an instinctive level how the business works, in a way that normally takes years of experience to develop.
+If you can enable people to take a bird's eye view, using a physical board game that shows where the money is tied up, then they understand on an instinctive level how the business works, in a way that normally takes years of experience to develop.

 Business games are like a flight simulator - you can't break anything.

-So you can learn something very realistically without ruining anything?
+So you can learn something very realistically without breaking anything?

 Brian: Yes, it's like a flight simulator.